top of page

 views

-Since Harringay Real Estate has not yet submitted a planning application, it’s too early to say definitively how its proposals will fare when they’re assessed against Bristol City Council’s published policies governing student accommodation.
+Updated: It’s difficult to say definitively how Harringay Real Estate's proposals will fare when they’re assessed against Bristol City Council’s published policies governing student accommodation.
+(Updated 24 May 2026 after formal application submitted.
+Other updates below.)
 But one factor that could influence the outcome is already obvious—it stands directly opposite the St Joseph’s site on the other side of the street.
-Woodland Court is a commercially managed development comprising four multi-storey blocks of student...
+Woodland Court is a commercially managed development comprising...

 St Joseph's reaction: 'We don’t need more student housing’